 One of the biggest misunderstandings when it comes to weight loss is:

-Have you ever gone on a low-calorie diet in order to lose weight only to find yourself making little or no progress?
+Have you ever gone on a low-calories diet in order to lose weight only to find yourself making little or no progress?
 Not only do low calorie diets not work, they can also make you gain more weight.

 By learning how your metabolism works and working in harmony with it, you can save yourself a lot of time and frustration and adopt a sensible eating approach that is effective for losing weight, promotes good health, and is enjoyable too.